-Get your COVID vaccine– With children returning to school and businesses returning employees to the workplace it is more important than ever to take COVID vaccination seriously.
+Get your COVID vaccine booster– With children returning to school and businesses returning employees to the workplace it is more important than ever to take COVID vaccination seriously.
+New COVID booster includes the original strain as well as some of the omicron variants.

 Take steps to prevent the flu!